-In 2019, married couple Isabel and Sergio Ticas planted several thousand geisha plants on a hill called El Mirador, with stunning views of Tamales and Matazano.
-Now, four years later, we have received the very first and so far only coffee batch from the plants.
+In 2019, husband and wife Isabel and Sergio Ticas planted several thousand geisha plants on a hill called El Mirador, with fantastic views of Tamales and Matazano.
+Solberg & Hansen has had the pleasure of buying both the very first batch of coffee beans from these plants in 2023, and now also the second batch one year later.

 Coffee pioneers and enthusiasts